What is the Suzuki Method?

 Do you teach adults?

-However, parents are welcome and encouraged to take lessons prior to or alongside their child's lessons.
+Parents are welcome and encouraged to take lessons prior to or alongside their child, but otherwise, The Yarbrough Studio does not provide lessons for adults.

 Do you teach other instruments besides violin?